zylon-ai/private-gpt/docs/description.md

     - Contextual chunks retrieval: given a query, returns the most relevant chunks of text from the ingested documents.

-A working **Gradio UI client** is provided to test the API, together with a set of useful tools such as bulk model download script, ingestion script, documents folder watch, etc.
+> A working **Gradio UI client** is provided to test the API, together with a set of useful tools such as bulk model download script, ingestion script, documents folder watch, etc.

-> By checking the codebase you'll notice PrivateGPT is engineered following best software development
-> practices as it is intended for production use.

 ## Installation and Settings